Are you ready to enter the wonderful world of freshly grilled steaks and badass rack of ribs?

 Each of the grills that we’ve reviewed will provide a lot of value, but each has its own features and uses that make it greatly differentiate from the others.
 Some are more portable, while some are designed to save you space.

 Out of all of the featured grills, we find that the Char-Broil Performance 4-Burner is the clear winner.
 It is a stainless steel good looking grill with a lot of power.
 It produces 36,000 BTUs from its main 4 burners and 10,000 BTUs from the side burner, which combined with the massive cooking surface area, are more than enough for you to use on your patio or anywhere else.
-All these features and a lot of other additional ones, make this product the best gas grill under 300 dollars.
+All these features and a lot of other additional ones, make this product the best possible option for most of people.

 Additionally, if you don't need such a big grill, the runner up of this list is the Dyna-Glo 2 Burner Premium Grill, which is slightly more expensive than our first winner, even though it is smaller and less powerful.